Julie-ANANI/carousel-menu/src/app/modules/user/admin/components/admin-users/README.md

 1. SEARCH_BY: All
 2. T_COLUMNS: All
-3. USER: View, Edit, Impersonate.
+3. USER: Edit, Impersonate.

 #### Market Test Manager UMI:

 1. SEARCH_BY: All
 2. T_COLUMNS: All
-3. USER: View, Edit, Impersonate.
+3. USER: Edit, Impersonate.

 #### Community:

 1. SEARCH_BY: All
 2. T_COLUMNS: All
-3. USER: View, Edit, Impersonate.
+3. USER: Edit, Impersonate.

 ### Example - Market Test Manager role